PeterHickman/Legion/README.md

 Also create a password for root if you don't have one

-### ruby is installed

-In most cases this is true but there are some systems that do not have Ruby installed (the Raspberry Pi is an example of such a system).
-There is no great reliance on Ruby -- its just something that I use a lot -- so it could be swapped out for Python in the future as it is pretty much guaranteed to be available

 ### apt-get is the package manager

 This is just a statement of fact rather than a requirement.
 It wouldn't take much to